ybennani27/PCBS_Bennani_Rodregomachine/README.md

 b.
 What happens when the program tries to subtract 3 or 4 from 4?

-Answer: It happens that the program halts.
+Answer: It happens that the program bugs.

 c.
 What possible error is prevented by zeroing out register 3 before trying the subtraction at step 3 instead of after step 4?

 Answer: What I understand from the graph is that the program is performing a subtraction.
 It subtract the content of register 2 from the content of register 1 and the content of register 3 gives us the sign of the result: if register 3 contains 1 bean, the result is negative and if it contains 0 bean, it is positive.
 And the result of the operation is given by the value of register 4.
-I didn't get exactly why we have to reset the content of register 3 to 0 before starting the subtraction (maybe because otherwise, if register 1 and 2 were empty, not emptying register 3 before, it would never pass by step 4?).
+I didn't get exactly why we have to reset the content of register 3 to 0 before starting the subtraction (maybe because otherwise, if register 1 and 2 were empty, not emptying register 3 before, the program would never pass by step 4?).

 Exercise 3